7 Aspects of a Successful Debt Collection Process in 2020

 Every business, big or small, needs its cash flow to be in tiptop shape if it has any growth ambitions.
-A significant part of that cash flow is recovery of bad debt, a touchy subject for both creditor and debtor, and one that causes many business relationships to become strained.
+A significant part of that cash flow strategy should be a debt collection process.
+A successful process is vital for the recovery of bad debt.
+Although, his can be a touchy subject for both creditor and debtor, and one that causes many business relationships to become strained.

 Striking a balance between maintaining a positive business exchange and recovering your dues promptly is what the business debt collection process is all about.
 That’s why there are certain debt collection guidelines in place, aimed at ironing out any issues for all those involved.

 How debt collection works within a business environment is a product of many different factors that pertain to the business in question, but we find there are 7 aspects that apply to all companies, and we’d like to share these with you:

 Dedicated account managers are trained to handle every account and every step in the debt recovery, from Letter of Demand all the way through to the legal process.
 They can be in-house or independent account managers, and their blood is worth bottling, by all accounts.
 That’s because they can offer you peace of mind and reassurance that the collection or litigation process is running smoothly, and that the time and resources you put into your claims are minimized.

 Taking action in an assertive and timely fashion is key to streamlining the business debt collection process.
 Actioning accounts if and when due is a matter that requires preliminary planning.
 The action plan should clarify not only the urgency, the difficulty, the priority and the ideal timing for setting the wheels in motion and carrying out each step on the knocker, but also establishing your plan B after every milestone is reached.

 3. Come At The Problem From Multiple Angles